shintaromidorima/Advance-Comprog.Final-Project/README.md

 menu and the program will ask the user again if he wants to assess another aspect of health.

-A fine mental health and the recommended video.
+A fine Physical Health and the recommended video.

 ![Screenshots](Screenshots/7.png)

 ![Screenshots](Screenshots/8.png)

-A struggling physical health and the recommended video.
+A struggling Physical Health and the recommended video.

 ![Screenshots](Screenshots/9.png)